Satadal “Sata” Sengupta

 NINeS 2026

 Long-distance BGP hijacks can reroute user traffic through unintended jurisdictions, exposing it to surveillance and bypassing legal privacy protections.
 Attackers often need only a few seconds of diverted traffic to infer browsing activity or steal credentials and other sensitive information, so rapid detection is essential.
 Yet existing control-plane-based defenses can miss these attacks or respond too slowly.
 HiDe instead detects long-distance hijacks from within the network by using passively monitored RTT as a real-time signal of suspicious route changes.
 This works because large geographic detours necessarily inflate propagation delay, and we show that this signal applies to most cross-country attacks in practice.
-However, turning RTT into an accurate detector is difficult: even benign conditions such as congestion can cause large delay variation.
+However, turning RTT into an accurate detector is difficult: even benign conditions such as congestion and routine route changes can cause large delay variation.
 HiDe addresses this challenge by using the minimum RTT per prefix as a denoised signal and applying hardware-friendly change detection to identify suspicious route changes.
 Implemented on a programmable switch, HiDe detected ethically conducted real-world hijacks within 500 ms and maintained a false-positive rate below 0.012% on 12 hours of campus traffic.

 3 Offloading Application Logic into the Network